coralogix/coralogix-aws-serverless/src/cloudwatch-logs/README.md

 * **CoralogixRegion** - The Coralogix location region, possible options are [Europe, Europe2, India, Singapore, US].In case that you want to use Custom domain, leave this as default and write the `Custom doamin` in the CustomDomain filed.

-* **CustomDomain** - The Coralogix custom domain,leave empty if you don't use Custom domain.
+* **CustomDomain** - The Coralogix location region, possible options are [Europe, Europe2, India, Singapore, US].In case that you want to use Custom domain, leave this as default and write the `Custom doamin` in the CustomDomain filed.

 * **FunctionArchitecture** - Lambda function architecture, possible options are [x86_64, arm64].